 Though the summer Christmas in Argentina is more about food and fiesta than gift giving, the kids make out with some good loot on the Day of Kings, which marks the day of the Christian Epiphany on the twelfth day of Christmas.

 The event commemorates the visit of Melchior, Caspar and Balthazar, who followed a star to Bethlehem from the east to bring gifts and celebrate the birth of Jesus.

 On the magical morning, children who have been good all year discover that the camels ate their rations and the Three Wise Men left gifts.
 These days the gifts are not gold, frankincense and myrrh, but toys.

-In some, usually more rural, neighborhoods there is also a Three King’s Parade on the Day of Kings, in which the Wise Men march through in ancient-style robes accompanied by various servants, soldiers and other characters who give out toys and candy to the children.
+In more rural areas of Argentina, there is also a Three King’s Parade on the Day of Kings, in which the Wise Men march through, sometimes on horseback, in ancient-style robes accompanied by various servants, soldiers and other characters who give out toys and candy to the children.

-In Argentina’s small towns and in the countryside, the festivities may be more elaborate with gauchos, or Argentine cowboys, dressed up as the biblical kings riding through town on horseback.
+In Argentina’s small towns and in the countryside, the festivities may be a more elaborate celebration with gauchos, or Argentine cowboys, dressed up as the biblical kings riding through town on horseback.